LVPlayground/playground/javascript/features/houses/README.md

   - **/house sell**: Sells your house after a firm confirmation.
   - **/house**: Displays information about the command.

+In addition, when interactive operations are in progress (adding or removing parking lots, for example), the following commands can be used:

+  - **/house cancel**: Cancel the current operation.
+  - **/house save**: Save the result of the current operation.

 ## FAQ: Where can houses be located?
 Houses can be located throughout San Andreas, with the precise locations left at the discretion of